seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 What survives that question isn't the agent.
 It's the *knowledge* behind it.

 Not tacit knowledge sitting in someone's head.
 Encoded knowledge: the skills, the workflows, the tools, the governance structures, the evals, the synthetic data, the ontologies, the knowledge graphs, the regulatory tracking, the cross-client learning that gets ploughed back continuously into the agent fleet.
 The vendor who has done this work in a specific vertical, across many engagements, at agent speed, has something a customer can't easily replicate.
-That's the moat.
-Not the agent.
-The expertise the agent fleet is accumulating.
+The product isn't the agent, it's the context the agent accumulates.

 This is why the company of the future in this space isn't a SaaS company, nor a time-and-materials bodyshop either.
 It's a **knowledge service provider**: a company that has picked its vertical, gone deep, earned its reputation, and whose delivery mechanism is from its agent fleet into your agent fleet.